logambigaik/student/README.md

 # student
-I have created this one for practising python and Flask project with GitHub.
+I have created this one for practicing python and Flask project with GitHub.